 - Learn how to effectively present information

-- Gain best practice techniques to avoid ‘information overload’
+- Gain best practice techniques to focus on value not volume of information

 Report Writing Workshop III: Presenting Data